-For believers, anxiety lends to toxic shame as we have come to believe we aren't supposed to ever experience anxiousness.
-Yet, we do experience anxiety even though we may try to either deny or hide it.
-When we do that we choose to live a lie instead of honestly acknowledging the hard that comes from living in a fallen world.
+There is also anxiety that comes from wanting to have perfect Christmases with perfect gifts and perfect responses to the gifts we're given.
+There is anxiety in anticipating family dysfunction and family drama that can erupt when people with unresolved baggage come together.
+For believers, anxiety often leads to toxic shame as we tend to believe we aren't supposed to experience anxiousness.
+Yet, we do.
+We may try to either deny or hide it.
+When we do this, we are choosing to live a lie.
+It is more honest to acknowledge the hard that comes from living in a fallen world.

 There is anxiety in homes where marriages are broken as family members wonder if the next mistake made, the next thoughtless word spoken, the next problem experienced with the kids, the next financial setback might be the final trigger that ends the marriage, fracturing a family into two hurting pieces.
 Anxiety also comes to the children overhearing arguments and assuming responsibility to smooth things over so neither mom or dad leave.
-There is anxiety in kids whose families have already split as they travel between homes, hoping they won't be the source of conflict and disscomfort.
+There is anxiety in kids whose families have already split as they travel between homes, hoping they won't be the source of conflict and discomfort.